 - a.
 All signal poles shall be separated from vehicular traffic by at least five feet. - b.
 Unused holes or holes left after permanent removal of existing signal pole mountings shall have plates welded on them and the plates shall be cold galvanized. - c.
-Use WSDOT standard plans for Type I, II, or III signal poles.
-Those structures have been designed according to the Fifth Edition 2009 AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires, and Traffic Signals.
-Basic wind velocity is 90 mph, Design Life/Recurrence Interval of 50 years, and Fatigue Category III.
+Replace mast arms and foundations when mast arms are more than 20 years old.